geraldOslo/EndodonticMeasurements/README.md

 </table>

-Sites  4 and 5 are defined to obtain the Schneider angle (Schneider 1971) together with the AGP.
+Sites  4 and 5 are defined to obtain the Schneider angle [2]  together with the AGP.
 The sites 4, 5 and 7, 8 are used to measure the diameter of the root canal at distances 1 and 4 mm to the AGP.
 The user is guided to the distances by two circles centered at the AGP (Figure 1b).

 <table>
     <tr><img src="/figures/EndodonticToothAngles.svg" alt="Figure 2: The sites" width="800"/></tr>